 Animal Bites/Rabies Testing

 Please notify the Macon County Health Department of all animal bites and exposure to bats.
-Our trained health specialists are here for post-exposure consultation and treatment.
+Persons bitten or potentially exposed to rabies or their guardian are encouraged to contact the health department within 48 hours and as soon as possible is preferred.
+Our trained health specialists are here for post-exposure consultation and referrals for treatment options.
 We also coordinate testing for rabies on animals.
 To set up an appointment for review and possible testing, please contact us at 660-395-4711.
 Testing is at the discretion of the health department and not all specimens meet the requirements.
 Fees may apply.

 Mold and Moisture in Your Home

-Things you can do inside your home to control mold growth is:
+Things you can do inside your home to control mold growth are:

 - Maintain humidity levels between 40% and 60%